jeffpar/pcjs.v1/_posts/2017-12-23-daylight-savings-time-headache.md

 setting I can choose that will display all three files in the above test with their original times.
 Perhaps there's some macOS "defaults" setting that I can tweak to change this behavior, but so far, I haven't found one.

-Can we please get rid of Daylight Savings Time?
+Can we please just get rid of Daylight Savings Time?
 There are no real practical benefits, it burdens our operating systems and and other time-sensitive software with extraneous logic, and it creates obscure headaches like this one.

 And look at those two old serial Mouse drivers, MOUSE.COM and MOUSE.SYS.
-Chances are, they were originally timestamped with the same local time as the bus mouse drivers (12:00p), because they all have the same date (Sep 13, 1984).
-All it takes is for the files to pass through a few hands, on computers with different time zones and/or DST settings, and now you've got files with timestamps that are out of sync.
+Chances are, they were originally timestamped with the same local time as the bus mouse drivers (`12:00p`) because they all have the same date (`Sep 13, 1984`).
+All it takes is for the files to pass through a few hands, on computers with different time zones and/or DST settings, and now you've got files with timestamps that are no longer original.

 It's an archivist's nightmare.
-Well, OK, maybe nightmare is bit extreme.
+Well, OK, maybe nightmare is a bit extreme.
 An archivist's headache.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *Dec 23, 2017*